anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

-Where multiple versions of an extension are to be expected, extension authors should consider using formal versioning schemes such as those described and defined in [@?I-D.regext-rdap-versioning].
+Where multiple versions of an extension are to be expected, extension authors should consider using formal versioning schemes such as those described and defined in [@?I-D.ietf-regext-rdap-versioning].

 A> issue #61

 ### Backwards-Incompatible Changes {#backwards_incompatible_changes}